junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "How's that even possible?
 Get the whole complete set, inside out?"

 "Sorta make sense, I guess?
-His soul must be corrupted in the Hell and became a demon.
-Then when Crowley invited him back into his old body, he must be happy to do so.
+His soul must've been corrupted in Hell and became a demon.
+Then, when Crowley invited him back into his old body, he must've been happy to do so.
 So now here we are."

-"We gotta have some better definition of what's 'sense'."
-Dean yells, turning back to the Lucifer-light.
+"We gotta have some better definition of what's 'sense'," Dean yells, turning back to the Lucifer-light.
 So do Sam and Nick.

 Lucifer-light coils and recoils in the air like a circling vulture, statics crackling and buzzing in a high tune.
-Nick rises his arms, opening toward the light.
+Nick raises his arms, opening toward the light.
 "Yes," he says with an awed voice.
 "Yes, Lucifer.
 Come in me.
 Fill me up.
 Make me complete again."

 "That's just sick," Dean can't help commenting.